weaver-viii/Stat_Models_Book/4-eda.md

 Thus we have this term $b\_n$ which is directly related to the bandwidth $h$, which implies that the bias for both methods is increases to $h$.

 Can you see the similarity between smoothing and kernel density estimation?
+What are the differences?

 <FONT COLOR="red">This needs a lot of work and/or simplification</FONT>